Home-made Pancake Recipe:

 - Continue to make pancakes using rest of the batter.

-- Stack the pancakes and serve it with a dollop of butter and syrup.
+- Stack the pancakes and serve it with a dollop of butter, syrup and a generous helping of fruit toppings

 Combine all the above ingredients in a saucepan and bring it to boil.
 Reduce the flame and let it simmer till it starts thickening.
 Remove from the stove and allow it to cool.
 Serve it with pancakes.